Jonathan-Hollingsworth/HackOrSnooze_Project/README.md

 The code utilized in (un)favoriting and deleting stories is found in the User class within models.js
 (main.js is only for defining constants and initialization)
 ##
 Upon favoriting adding or deleting a story you must reload the page in order for the changes to take full effect
+You can also see when certain functions are taking effect by opening the console (ctrl + shift + j)